RaviTambade/TFLdotNET/mvc.md

 ### View

 The view manages the display of information and also facilitates interaction with user.
-However, it does not act on user interaction (i.e., events) - that is the job of the controller.

 ```
 <!--details.cshtml razor view file -->